till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising, see below).
 Can you write a program that grabs the current temperature and wind speed for a user-input location &ndash; find a suitable on-line source &ndash; and displays it nicely in the terminal?
 If you're really keen and have had a peek at the next chapter, can you get it to light an led if the temperature is above 15°C?
 1. You got as far as this?
 Ok, fair dos.
 Start work on an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 You will have to decide on a data structure to hold a graph, amongst many other considerations.

-# Chapter 3 - Physical Computing and the gpiozero library
+# Physical Computing and the gpiozero library

 Ultimately, we want you to control a physical contraption with your Raspberry Pi.
 For this, we'll use the General Purpose Input/Output (GPIO) pins on the side of your Pi.
 Their layout is shown below.
 Don't worry too much about it all for now, we will show you how to connect things up.
 Just one thing to remember: **Never connect a 5V pin directly to any other input pin of the Raspberry Pi, or worse the Ground pin!**